MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ---
 title: Make Payments with AMC Banking (US) or SEPA Credit Transfer (EU)
-description: Process payments to your suppliers by exporting a file (EFT) together with the payment information from the journal lines.
+description: Process payments to your vendors by exporting a file (EFT) together with the payment information from the journal lines.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na